Slicer/Slicer/Docs/user_guide/modules/webserver.md

 - The [OpenIGTLink](https://github.com/openigtlink/SlicerOpenIGTLink) Extension has some similar functionality customized for image guided therapy applications.
 It should be preferred for integration with imaging devices and use in a clinical setting or setting up continuous high-throughput image and transform streams.

+## Future work

+Features have been added to this server based on the needs of demos and proof of concept prototypes.
+A more comprehensive mapping of the Slicer API to a web accessible API has not yet been performed.
+Similarly, the DICOMweb implementation is bare-bones and has only been implemented to the extent required to support a simple viewer scenario without performance optimizations.
+The existing framework could also be improved through the implementation of newer HTTP features and code refactoring.

 ## History

 The development of the first implementation was started by Steve Pieper in 2012 and has been developed over the years to include additional experiments.
 See [https://github.com/pieper/SlicerWeb](https://github.com/pieper/SlicerWeb)